Student Volunteer Service Program FAQ

 - must be at least 18 years of age;

-- must have a minimum cumulative grade point average (GPA) of 3.0 or above on a 4.0 scale;
+- must have a minimum cumulative grade point average of 3.0 or above on a 4.0 scale;

 - must agree to a background check;

 You will be required to prepare and submit an application package.
 Applications are accepted on a continuous basis; however, students are encouraged to apply at least one month before the beginning of the school semester.
 Generally, students will be placed before the beginning of the fall, spring, and summer semesters.
-The application package is submitted to the Headquarters Student Internship Program Coordinator at the contact information listed below.
+The application package is submitted to the Headquarters Student Volunteer Service Program Coordinator at the contact information listed below.

-The applications package must include the following:
+The applications package must include the following items:

 - Cover Letter;